Culture of the Ming dynasty: Early and Middle Ming period

 During the first decades of the Ming dynasty, the imperial court highly esteemed and valued leading calligraphers.
 Some notable names among them were Song Ke (1327–1387), Shen Du (1357–1434), and Shen Can (1379–1453).
 The emperors themselves also held a deep appreciation for calligraphy.
-The Yongle Emperor (reigned 1402–1424) was particularly fond of it and even designated the style of the two Wangs (Wang Xizhi and his son Wang Xianzhi from the 4th century) as the official script.
-His successor, the Hongxi Emperor, was renowned for his calligraphy skills and was often compared to the Tang Emperor Taizong (reigned 626–649).
+The Yongle Emperor was particularly fond of it and even designated the style of the two Wangs (Wang Xizhi and his son Wang Xianzhi from the 4th century) as the official script.
+His successor, the Hongxi Emperor, was renowned for his calligraphy skills and was often compared to Emperor Taizong of Tang.
 In the mid-1420s, the following Ming emperor, the Xuande Emperor, restored the Imperial Academy of Painting and Calligraphy in Beijing, which then set the standard for art in the first half of the Ming period.

 In the mid-fifteenth century, there was a decline in royal interest in calligraphy.
-As a result, the focus of artistic activity shifted to southeastern China during the mid-Ming period.
+The focus of artistic activity shifted to southeastern China during the mid-Ming period.
 This led to the emergence of new trends in calligraphy among the artists and literati of wealthy cities such as Jiangnan, particularly Suzhou and Songjiang.
 While Ming calligraphers were influenced by the styles of the old masters and often referenced them, they tended to only adopt the form without delving deeply into the substance.

-Some notable calligraphy masters from Jiangnan include Zhang Bi (1425–1487) from Songjiang, who specialized in "crazy conceptual writing" in the style of Tang calligraphers Zhang Xu and Huaisu, and Li Dongyang (1447–1516), a grand secretary who was renowned for his seal script and also excelled in clerical script.
+Some notable calligraphy masters from Jiangnan include Zhang Bi (1425–1488) from Songjiang, who specialized in "crazy conceptual writing" in the style of Tang calligraphers Zhang Xu and Huaisu, and Li Dongyang (1447–1516), a grand secretary who was renowned for his seal script and also excelled in clerical script.

 In the second half of the 15th century, under Shen Zhou, calligraphers from Suzhou revived the styles of the Northern Song masters.
 Shen Zhou was not only an excellent painter, but also a skilled calligrapher.
 He based his conceptual script on the style of the Northern Song calligrapher Huang Tingjian, using plump and rounded strokes that were written with a sense of haste.
 This style was also followed by Shen's student Wen Zhengming.
 Another influential figure in the calligraphy world at the time was Wu Kuan, Minister of Rites, who followed the style of another Northern Song artist, Su Shi.
 During this period, the accompanying inscriptions on literati paintings held a significance similar to the paintings themselves.
 Calligraphy was often the primary focus, with painting being added as a secondary element.